jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 ### Mastic gum can help with allergic asthma&nbsp;

-Eosinophils, a type of white blood cell, play a crucial role in the body's response to allergic reactions.
-These specialized cells are involved in the immune system's defense against parasites and are closely linked to various allergic conditions.
+Eosinophils, a type of white blood cell, play a crucial role in the body’s response to allergic reactions.
+These specialized cells are involved in the immune system’s defense against parasites and are closely linked to various allergic conditions.

-The body's immune system triggers an allergic reaction in response to allergens like pollen, dust mites, or certain foods.
+The body’s immune system triggers an allergic reaction in response to allergens like pollen, dust mites, or certain foods.
 Eosinophils are recruited to the affected tissues, releasing inflammatory substances that can contribute to the symptoms of allergies, such as itching, sneezing, and congestion.

-Research has shown that mastic's anti-inflammatory properties extend to allergic reactions involving eosinophils.
+Research has shown that mastic’s anti-inflammatory properties extend to allergic reactions involving eosinophils.
 [A 2010 study](https://pubmed.ncbi.nlm.nih.gov/20855649/) examined the effects of mastic essential oil on eosinophil levels in individuals with asthma, a condition often driven by allergic responses.
 The study demonstrated that mastic oil helped reduce eosinophil counts, suggesting its potential in alleviating allergic inflammation.

 ## How often do you use mastic gum?

 I treat mastic gum like any other resistance workout.
 I don’t do it for more than 2-3x a week.
 You need to rest anyway as you can really feel it working your jawline.
 Like typical workouts, you’ll need to give it 3-4 weeks before you start to notice any real results.

 For me, gym is life.
-[It's a way to a more stoic, centered life](/how-to-increase-willpower/) and ensuring that I can control my mind, body, and emotions.
+[It’s a way to a more stoic, centered life](/how-to-increase-willpower/) and ensuring that I can control my mind, body, and emotions.
 It also helps me to maintain a level of attractiveness.

 ## What I liked about mastic gum